81 Terpsichore

 81 Terpsichore is a large and very dark main-belt asteroid.
 It has most probably a very primitive carbonaceous composition.
 It was found by the prolific comet discoverer Ernst Tempel on September 30, 1864.
 It is named after Terpsichore, the Muse of dance in Greek mythology.

+This object is orbiting the Sun at a distance of 2.855 AU with a moderate eccentricity of 0.212 and an orbital period of 4.82 years.
+The orbital plane is inclined at an angle of 7.80° relative to the plane of the ecliptic.
+Infrared measurements provide a diameter estimate of 117.7±0.7 km.
+It has the spectrum of a carbonaceous C-type asteroid.

 Photometric observations of the minor planet in 2011 gave a rotation period of 10.945±0.001 h with an amplitude of 0.09±0.01 in magnitude.
 This result is consistent with previous determinations.
 Two stellar occultation events involving this asteroid were observed from multiple sites in 2009.
 The resulting chords matched a smooth elliptical cross-section with dimensions of 134.0±4.0 km × 108.9±0.7 km.

 In popular culture

 A space station orbiting 81 Terpsichore is the main setting in the science fiction story The Dark Colony (Asteroid Police Book 1) by Richard Penn.